ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-react/mock-ui.md

 ### Tea Model

-Before mocking the layout we should create a model that defines the data for a given tea:
+Create a data model to define the data for a given tea.

 - Create a `src/shared/models` folder
 - Add a `src/shared/models/Tea.ts` file